-Ian Sawyer (2018): Has begun a fully-funded PhD program in American Literature at UNC Chapel Hill, where he is concentrating in American and Trans-Atlantic Modernisms.
+Ian Sawyer (2018): Is progressing in a fully-funded PhD program in American Literature at UNC Chapel Hill, where he is concentrating in American and Trans-Atlantic Modernisms.

 Rose Munsey-Kano (2018): Is in her first year of a full-funded MA program at Georgetown University where she is researching a thesis on contemporary anglophone literature.

 Elisa Rodriguez (2014): Works as a teacher and tutor for incarcerated youth at the Lansing Youth Detention Center in Lansing, NY